State of GenAI Data Readiness in 2024 - Survey results are in!

 Enterprises are turning to entity-based synthetic data generation software to create realistic but fake data, whose referential integrity is always enforced.

-When synthetic data is generated by business entity (customer, device, order, etc.), all the relevant data for each business entity is always generated, is contextually accurate, and consistent across systems.
+When artificial data is generated by business entity (customer, device, order, etc.), all the relevant data for each business entity is always generated, is contextually accurate, and consistent across systems.

 The entity data model captures and classifies all the fields to be generated, across all systems, databases, and tables.
 It enforces referential integrity of the generated data by serving as a blueprint for the data generator – regardless of the synthetic data generation technique(s) employed: